-Arrival: We welcome your students to arrive at 7:15 a.m.
-For the safety of your children, please refrain from arriving earlier as there is no supervision until 7:15 a.m.
+Arrival: We welcome your students to arrive at 7:10 a.m.
+For the safety of your children, please refrain from arriving earlier as there is no supervision until 7:10 a.m.
+Please do not let students out of your car until staff is present to supervise the car line.
 Car riders must enter through the front entrance as the side of the school is reserved for buses.
-The school day and instruction begin at 7:40 a.m.
+The school day and instruction will begin at 7:40 a.m.
 Students are expected to be present in their classrooms by this time or they will be considered tardy.
 Students arriving after 7:40 a.m. must be checked into school by a parent in the front office.
+The only exception to this rule is for days of extreme weather when the rain is impeding typical arrival procedures.

 Car Lane Procedures - Following these procedures helps keep our children safe and traffic flowing smoothly.
+Please ensure that your child is prepared to exit the car as soon as your vehicle comes to a complete stop in the front of the school/drop off area.